As a partnership, we want to ensure that all Lancashire residents receive an appropriate response to their speeding concerns

 Speed Indicator Devices (SpIDs)

-Speed Indicator Devices raise driver awareness of the speed they are travelling at by displaying vehicle speed.
+SpIDs are also used to raise driver awareness of the speed they are travelling at by displaying the vehicle’s speed.
 They may also display a smiley or sad face depending on whether you are above or below the speed limit.